kyrie25/portfolio/README.md

 ### Core components

-Below are the list of components/modules that needs further attention if you decide modify & use your own instances of it:
+Below are the list of components/modules that needs further attention if you decide to modify & use your own instances of it:

 - [use-last-fm](https://github.com/alii/use-last-fm)
 - [lanyard](https://github.com/Phineas/lanyard)